 Best for plank sizes.

-Plank has long been the domain of people who happen to own historic homes (in other words, rich people).
 New Hampshire-based Carlisle is intent on changing the lofty status of a plank so that it is accessible to more homeowners, and that these homeowners understand this unique product.

-Best of all, this 40-year-old company factory-finishes its flooring in a site-finished manner.
+This 40-year-old company factory-finishes its flooring in a site-finished manner.
 Most factory finishes have a hard, onion skin-like quality; site finishes are tight and adhere well to the wood.
 Factory finishes require chemical stripping; site finishes can be sanded down with relative ease.

 03 of 05